Cammarata

-Cammarata is a comune (municipality) in the Province of Agrigento in the Italian region Sicily, located about 60 km southeast of Palermo and about 35 km north of Agrigento on the eponymous mountain, which has an elevation 1578 m above sea level in a territory rich in forests.
+Cammarata is a comune (municipality) in the Province of Agrigento in the Italian region Sicily, located about 60 km southeast of Palermo and about 35 km north of Agrigento on the eponymous mountain Mount Cammarata, which has an elevation 1578 m above sea level in a territory rich in forests.

 Cammarata borders the following municipalities: Acquaviva Platani, Casteltermini, Castronovo di Sicilia, Mussomeli, San Giovanni Gemini, Santo Stefano Quisquina, Vallelunga Pratameno, Villalba.

 History

 The name derives from the Greek Kàmara, meaning "vaulted room".